crdant/replicated-license-enforcer/README.md

 sure how you might want to respond when the license isn't valid.
 Instead, we give you the tools you need to write your own enforcement code.
 The [Replicated SDK](https://docs.replicated.com/reference/replicated-sdk-apis) gives you access to the license and all its fields.
-You can easily write field to access the expiration date and any of your own entitlements.
+You can easily write cod3 to access the expiration date and any of your own entitlements.

 But something kept gnawing at me.
 Was there a way I could create something